 5. Attend a National Truth and Reconciliation Week Virtual Event

-From September 26 to 30, the National Centre for Truth and Reconciliation is hosting a series of events, that includes content appropriate for kids in grades 1-12, on the theme of “Remembering the Children”.
+From September 25 to 30, the National Centre for Truth and Reconciliation is hosting a series of events that includes content appropriate for kids in grades 1-12 on the theme of “Remembering the Children.”
 Check out their schedule and register for events here.

-Take a look at your local events calendars too, to see what you and your family could attend in your area.
+Take a look at your local events calendars, to see what else you and your family can attend in your area.

 6. Explore Indigenous Voices